 There’s a school of thought that holds black cowboys have been ignored by Westerns.
 And there are two answers to that.
 If you mean mainstream, major studio films then yes.
 Apart from Blazing Saddles which wasn’t exactly a straight-up Western they were mostly regulated to sidekick status.

-If you look at indie and exploitation films however there’s everything from Posse to Boss Nigger directed by Jack Arnold (The Creature From The Black Lagoon, The Incredible Shrinking Man) and written by/starring Fred Williamson (VFW, From Dusk Till Dawn).
+If you look at indie and exploitation films however there’s everything from Posse to Boss Nigger directed by Jack Arnold (The Creature From The Black Lagoon, The Incredible Shrinking Man) and written by/starring Fred Williamson (VFW, Atomic Eden).
 Add to that Hell On The Border from writer/director Wes Miller (Lily Grace: A Witch Story, River Runs Red).

 Bass Reeves (David Gyasi, Pulsar) is a former slave turned lawman.
 When we first meet him he’s carrying outlaw Charlie Storm (Ron Perlman, Hellboy) out of a mud hole to arrest him.
 Right away we see he’s a strong man.
 Both physically and mentally as he doesn’t beat the shit out of him despite repeatedly being called a nigger.

 Up until this time he’s been a posse man, working for Marshall Franks (Chris Mullinax).
 He’s suggested for promotion, but as a black man in Arkansas shortly after the Civil War, he runs into opposition.
 However, when he saves the life of Judge Parker (Manu Intiraymi, Xenophobia, The 5th Passenger) there’s no denying him a chance to prove himself.
 When nobody else will risk it he agrees to track down Bob Dozier (Frank Grillo, Beyond Skyline, Cosmic Sin).
 The one catch, he gets Charlie Storm as his guide and assistant.